bethhansen/intro-week4-pizza/README.md

 ## Description

 _The pizza place application will allow the user to make several choices to build their own pizza.
-The application will use bootstrap and jquery._
+The application will use bootstrap and jquery.
+You can view the project at https://bethhansen.github.io/intro-week4-pizza/._

 ## Setup/Installation Requirements